 Although the game’s goal is broadly the same as Ridley Scott’s horror classic – try to either kill the alien or escape it (preferably both) – the way this creepy scenario plays out differs greatly from one game to the next as anyone could start the game infected, anyone (and everyone) could die at any time along the way, and anyone could be the devious alien-admiring corporate android saboteur.

 Paradoxically the fixed nature of the Nostromo’s three floor layout and all the items contained within its web of labs, mess halls, and engine rooms only heightens the uncertainty, as thanks to this feature you can spend some time formulating a clever plan… and then watch it fall apart as a character holding a helpful item suddenly dies, or the xenomorph insists on prowling a vital connecting corridor.
 If you refuse to play along and do nothing other than have one person make a break for the Narcissus – the Nostromo’s lifeboat – the instant the game begins you’ll soon hit a clever snag, as it won’t launch unless the self-destruct system’s active, three or fewer characters remain (the Narcissus can’t hold any more), and most importantly of all ship’s cat Jonesy is present in either a net or his cat box.
 He could be anywhere and he isn’t keen on staying in one place or getting caught (according to manual he prefers some crewmembers over others too, which presumably translates into a hidden catch success rate) – and that means if you want to escape without killing the alien yourself you have to send someone out to grab him.
-Try to force the lifeboat to leave anyway – there’s a terrifying alien busy tearing everyone apart after all – and Mother, the Nostromo’s computer, will override the order and continue to do so under all circumstances unless its very specific allowances are met.
-It’s a beautifully simple idea that forces you to engage with the whole game even if you already know exactly what you need to do and also fits the setting perfectly.
-What could possibly be more “Alien” than everyone dying just because the company computer’s been programmed to obey the company’s rules above all else?
+Try to force the lifeboat to leave anyway – there’s a terrifying alien busy tearing everyone apart after all – and Mother, the Nostromo’s computer, will override the order and continue to do so under all circumstances unless its very specific requirements are met.
+It’s a beautifully simple idea that forces you to engage with the whole game even if you already know exactly what you need to do and it also fits the setting perfectly: what could possibly be more “Alien” than everyone dying just because the computer’s been programmed to value obeying the company’s rules over the lives of any employees?